Personal profile

 Membership of Professional Bodies

-Member of the Institution fo Mechanical Engineers (MIMechE)
+Chartered Engineer (CEng) and Member of the Institution of Mechanical Engineers (MIMechE)

-Dr Patrick Geoghegan joined Aston University in 2017 as a lecturer in Biomedical Engineering.
-He currently teaches Biomedical Engineering Project 1 and Computational Fluid Dynamics and Finite Element Analysis for Biomedical Engineers in year 3.
-He is a Chartered Engineer (CEng), Member of the Institution of Mechanical Engineers (MIMEchE) and a fellow of the Higher Education Academy (FHEA).
+Dr Patrick Geoghegan is a Senior Lecturer and Programme Director for Biomedical Engineering He currently teaches Biofluids and Computational Fluid Dynamics.
+He is a Chartered Engineer (CEng), Member of the Institution of Mechanical Engineers (MIMEchE) and a senior fellow of the Higher Education Academy (SFHEA).

 Dr Geoghegan did a Masters of Engineering in Aeronautical Engineering at the University of Glasgow.
 He then completed his PhD in Mechancical Engineering, specialising in Biofluids at the University of Canterbury in New Zealand.
 Following this he did post-doctoral research at the Institute of Environmental Science and Research (Forensic Service Centre), New Zealand and then at the University of Canterbury.